rigaya/QSVEnc/QSVEncC_Options.en.md

     | ultrafast | 1 | 1 | 0 | 0 | 3 | repyadif | 4 | 0 | 1 | 0 | 1 | 1 | off | off | 0.0 |
     | draft | 0 | 1 | 0 | 0 | 0 | bob | 4 | 0 | 0 | 0 | 1 | 1 | off | off | 0.0 |

-    - `placebo` / `veryslow` are effectively unsupported in the current implementation because they require unsupported `noise_process=2`.
     - `blksize` is tuning-dependent (`dv-hd=32`, otherwise `16`) for `slower..fast`, and fixed to `32` for `faster..draft`.
     - `overlap` is `blksize/2` for `slower..faster`, and `blksize/4` for `veryfast..draft`.
     - `subpel` is `2` for `slower..slow`, and `1` for `medium..draft`.